 A Neighbourhood Plan for Brickhill

-A public consultation about the draft Brickhill Neighbourhood Plan, in accordance with Regulation 14 of the Neighbourhood Planning (General) Regulations 2012, begins on Monday 8th April and ends on Sunday 19th May.
+A public consultation about the draft Brickhill Neighbourhood Plan, in accordance with Regulation 14 of the Neighbourhood Planning (General) Regulations 2012, took place Monday 8th April and Sunday 19th May.

-The consultation is a precursor to the submission of the draft plan to the local planning authority.
+The consultation was a precursor to the submission of the draft plan to the local planning authority.

-As well as residents and businesses in Brickhill, those bodies listed in Schedule 1 of the 2012 Regulations who the Parish Council considers may be affected by the draft plan will also be consulted.
-These include: Bedford Borough Council, Historic England, Natural England, the Environment Agency, local schools and churches, and the Harpur Trust.
+As well as residents and businesses in Brickhill, those bodies listed in Schedule 1 of the 2012 Regulations who the Parish Council considers may be affected by the draft plan were also consulted.
+These included: Bedford Borough Council, Historic England, Natural England, the Environment Agency, local schools and churches, and the Harpur Trust.

 Initial views were sought in an online survey in the February 2020 ‘Brickhill News’ (the last edition before COVID) and there was also a public meeting in January 2020.
 In the online survey, residents said that they liked the green open spaces, the access to the countryside, the community feel and access to the town, local shops, schools and parks.